Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacdepositions.md

 **IDBac workflows require a mzML file format.
 For guidance on how to convert raw data or mzXML to mzML, see the tabs to the left.*

-**All database depositions must have either an accompanying accession number or 16S taxonomy and sequence.*
+**All database depositions must have either an accompanying accession number or 16S taxonomy assignment and sequence.*

 ## <ins>1) Upload mzML files to GNPS2.org